aws-ia/workshop-taskcat/content/000_pre/00_page1.md

 weight = 10
 +++

+You will use AWS Appstream to connect to your lab environment.
+You will find the Appstream URL in your team dashbaord.

+@TODO Screenshot

 ## Lab information

-The AWS Appstream seesion that you are using for this hands on lab has the follow programs pre-installed:
+The AWS Appstream session that you are using for this hands on lab has the following programs pre-installed:

 - Python3 (taskcat is Python program)
 - taskcat (pip install taskcat)